crypto-org-chain/chain-docs/docs/getting-started/token-migration.md

 ### 8. Successful Submission

-If you migration request is submitted, you will see the following page.
+If your migration request is submitted, you will see the following page.

 <img src="./assets/token-migration/complete.png" />